 Maxwell’s Silver Hammer was particularly derided by John Lennon, who didn’t play on it.
 It was recorded over three days while Lennon and Yoko Ono were recuperating from a car accident sustained in Scotland.
 However, they both attended the Abbey Road sessions.

 That’s Paul’s.
 I hate it.
 ‘Cuz all I remember is the track – he made us do it a hundred million times.
 He did everything to make it into a single and it never was and it never could’ve been, but he put guitar licks on it and he had somebody hitting iron pieces and we spent more money on that song than any of them in the whole album.
 I think.

 All We Are Saying, David Sheff

 Lennon’s assessment, however, is somewhat misleading; the song took just three sessions to record, plus a Moog overdub done alone by McCartney some days later.
-Additionally, it lacked the expensive orchestral overdubs that several other Abbey Road songs were given.
+Additionally, it lacked the expensive orchestral overdubs that adorned several of the other Abbey Road songs.